 The Quality Gates Next methodology provides eight quality gates that the product must pass before it is released.
 Each gate contains specific quality checks that the product must pass in order to move to the next phase.
 A similar philosophy is familiar to many developers who practice unit testing.

 The old approaches most often resulted in the team starting to think about quality only when development was finished.
 Testers receive a raw product that is simply overflowing with bugs, and diligently set to filing them.
 This takes an inexcusable amount of time in today’s world, and, unfortunately, often forces IT managers to sacrifice quality in order to meet deadlines for releasing the product.
+In modern development environments, this reactive approach is increasingly replaced by roles such as site reliability engineers’ responsibilities, which emphasize proactive quality and performance management from the very beginning of the development process.

 An audit based on the Quality Gates Next methodology can not only illuminate the problems but also provide valuable recommendations regarding quality assurance, beginning with the earliest stages of development.
 Thus, testing and quality assurance no longer lag behind the new development methodologies.
 The synergy between development and testing will yield results in the form of an organic reduction in time to market and increased product quality.